-Transylvania's intramural program is integral to the university's educational mission and operates under the principles of amateur athletics as established by the university and the National Intramural Recreational Sports Association.
+Transylvania's intramural program is integral to the university's educational mission and operates under the principles of amateur athletics as established by the university and the National Intramural Recreational Sports

+Association.
 The program strives to provide activity, entertainment, and a rallying point for students, faculty, and staff.
 The emphasis is participation and enjoyment, while also providing students with opportunities to show leadership and responsibility as they organize the teams, plan the schedules, and officiate the contests.
 Traditional intra-campus rivalries help develop social values and promote physical fitness.

-The intramural program is extremely popular, with about 50 percent of the student body participating in 24 athletics activities.
-Available events include football, horseshoes, dodgeball, cornhole, kickball, golf, cross country, billiards, volleyball, table tennis, badminton, racquetball, disc golf, basketball, swimming, bowling, darts, softball, tennis, three-on-three basketball, soccer, beach volleyball, and ultimate Frisbee.
+The intramural program is extremely popular, with about 40 percent of the student body participating in 16 athletics activities.
+Activities rotate on an annual basis and include football, horseshoes, dodgeball, cornhole, kickball, golf, cross country, billiards, volleyball, table tennis, badminton, racquetball, disc golf, basketball, swimming, bowling, darts, softball, tennis, three-on-three basketball, soccer, beach volleyball, and ultimate Frisbee.